StartupsPoleEmploi/jepostule/README.md

 :art: The email sent to a recruiter (after an application is made) is based on a Mailjet template editable in their platform (click on "Transactional" > "My transactional models" in the main menu).
 Its ID is a global variable editable in [the settings](/config/settings).

+### Raw emails vs emails based on Mailjet templates

+Historically all emails where prepared by the application and sent to Mailjet to be sent as is, not using any Mailjet template at all.

+For some reason (AB testing of different email versions IIRC) we implemented using Mailjet template for one of our emails, the one sent to a recruiter after an application is made.

+This is the only email to date using a Mailjet template.

 ### If Mailjet limits your account